 Make Ahead and Freezing

-Marinate ahead: Prepare the pork and marinade overnight (or at least 8 hours) and refrigerate until ready to roast the next day.
+Marinate ahead: Prepare the pork and marinade overnight and refrigerate until ready to roast the next day.

 If roasting ahead, do so 1 day ahead.
 Store in the fridge in an airtight container.
 Reheat in the microwave oven the next day.
 Store leftovers for up to 3-5 days in an airtight container in the fridge.